bartkozal/vue-fraction-grid/README.md

 </grid>
 ```

-Change the grid item size for specific breakpoints.
+Change size of a grid item for specific breakpoints.

 ```html
 <grid-item size="3/4" :rwd="{compact: '0/1'}">